fdiskl/calendar.rs/Readme.md

-# TASKrs
+# CALENDARrs

-Project managment and task tracking tool in yout terminal.
+Calendar in your terminal